The hoodoos and contrastingly colored sandstone of the Paria Rimrocks

 have become relatively well known, since they lie beside a main road (US 89) and are accessed by two BLM-maintained trailheads.
 Similar areas nearby are less publicized and require more effort to access, either by driving along rough tracks or cross-country hikes of several miles.
 Probably the best group is known as the Wahweap Hoodoos

 The soft entrada sandstone bedrock hereabouts is variously grey, light brown, very pale green or pure white in color and forms hoodoos ranging in shape from broad and short to tall, slender and tapering, topped either by dark sandstone blocks or unusual boulders of purple conglomerate, composed of small pebbles bonded together.
 The formations could once be reached by driving along a 4WD track that forks east off Cottonwood Canyon Road

 , but this is now closed to vehicular traffic and instead the usual approach route is up Wahweap Creek starting at Big Water, a sometimes sandy hike of 4.6 miles.
 The seasonal creek flows through a wide, shallow canyon, which away from the hoodoos is uninteresting apart from several very short slot canyon tributaries, on the east side.

-The vehicular approach to the Wahweap Hoodoos is along an undesignated track, rough in places, that forks northeast 1.5 miles from the south end of Cottonwood Canyon Road
+The (former) vehicular approach to the Wahweap Hoodoos, still open to foot traffic, is along an undesignated track, rough in places, that forks northeast 1.5 miles from the south end of Cottonwood Canyon Road